-Once you’re finished at the Dali Theatre/Museum, Cadaqués is less than an hour away and well worth the visit.
-In fact, this place is so stunning that I was originally going to write just one Discover Dali post, but Cadaqués is gorgeous enough to warrant its own discussion.
+Once you’re finished at the Dalí Theatre/Museum, Cadaqués is less than an hour away and well worth the visit.
+In fact, this place is so stunning that I was originally going to write just one Discover Dalí post, but Cadaqués is gorgeous enough to warrant its own discussion.

-To get here, you have to go through winding mountain roads.
-Take your time, there is no rush.
-I was in a hurry because I read that if you were not on time for your pre-booked Dali house tour, they would start without you and not accommodate you otherwise (the tours are limited to 8 people every 15 minutes, led by a staff member through the home).
-I erred on the side of caution and arrived early, but found my fretting was all for naught.
-The staff was very welcoming and, since we arrived early, they put us on an earlier visit.
+To get to Cadaqués, you have to go through winding mountain roads.
+Take your time; there is no rush.The easiest way to get to Cadaqués is to rent a car, and it is only 2 hours from Barcelona.
+I was in a hurry because I read that if you were not on time for your pre-booked house tour, they would start without you and not accommodate you otherwise.
+The tours are limited to 8 people every 15 minutes, led by a staff member through the home, and I didn’t want to miss my chance to enter.

-The tour of the house is worthwhile and gives you insight into man behind the Dali legend, and his relationship with Gala.
+The tour of the house is worthwhile and gives you insight into man behind the Dalí legend, and his relationship with Gala.
 They had an obsession with swans, stuffed animals (like, real ones) and eggs.
 Oh, and clocks.
 Because it all came down to a shared human fear of aging and wanting to hold on to the one you love forever.
-What at first glance appears strange is really quite beautiful once you understand the symbolism behind Dali’s works.
+What at first glance appears strange is really quite beautiful once you understand the symbolism behind Dalí’s works.

-The most personal part of the home, and what I could have spent hours observing, were all the original photographs, hung up by Dali and Gala of their life together.
+The most personal part of the home, and what I could have spent hours observing, were all the original photographs, hung up by Dalí and Gala of their life together.
 Truly, what a pair!

 If life is a fragile and ever-elusive thing, these two really made an effort to seize it for all it’s worth.